Rick Blangiardi: Political views

-Blangiardi has been described as conservative and in 2005 and 2004 donated to the Republican Party and George W. Bush, respectively, but is not a registered member of the Republican Party and is labeled an independent.
+Blangiardi has been described as conservative and in 2004 and 2005 donated to George W. Bush and the Republican Party, respectively, but is not a registered member of the Republican Party and is labeled an independent.

 Blangiardi voted for Donald Trump in the 2016 presidential election, and said, "I think a lot of his policies, despite his personal antics, have been effective".
 He also said that he has voted for both Democrats and Republicans in the past.